-Atlanta—Merit-based salary raises are by far the most frequently used incentive pay program.
-Unfortunately, they do a poor job of motivating performance, explained John A. Rubino, president of Pound Ridge, N.Y.-based Rubino Consulting Services, during his presentation at the 2012 SHRM Annual Conference and Exposition, held here June 24-27.
+Merit-based salary raises are by far the most frequently used incentive pay program.
+Unfortunately, they do a poor job of motivating performance, explained John A. Rubino, president of Pound Ridge, N.Y.-based Rubino Consulting Services, during his presentation at the 2012 SHRM Annual Conference and Exposition in Atlanta.

 If he had his way, “merit-based salary increases would be abolished.
 Not only are they not motivational, they are de-motivational to employees,” he argued.
 “We have to introduce rewards plans that actually help our managers do their jobs,” which is to motivate employees.